openshift-evangelists/pseudo-vps-quickstart/README.md

 ...
 ```

 A web application should use the port the S2I builder base image uses.
-This is usually port 8080.
+This is usually port 8080 and the templates have been setup to expect that port.
 The template automatically creates a route for you so the port is exposed and can be access outside of the OpenShift cluster.

 Running an Application Permanently
 ----------------------------------